T2 Corporation – Income Tax Guide – Before you start

 Filing without a web access code

-You can file corporation returns online without a web access code using the “Transmit a return” service at:
+You can file corporation returns online without a web access code using the “Transmit a return” service through:

 - My Business Account, if you are the business owner; or